Powder Mountain

+Powder Haven

+Located at the panoramic summit of Powder Mountain, Powder Haven is a residential and 600-family private-ski community nestled in 12,000 acres of alpine wilderness overlooking the Great Salt Lake.

+Powder Art Foundation

+Powder Art Foundation is a non-profit organization dedicated to celebrating the legacy of land art and supporting the vision of contemporary artists on Powder Mountain.

+Powder Mountain has five public chairlifts (Timberline, Lightning Ridge, Sundown, Hidden Lake, & Paradise) and three homeowner dedicated lifts (Village, Mary's, & Raintree).
+Beyond its lift-accessed terrain, it can also be accessed by snowcat, cat skiing and guided tours.

 History

 Powder Mountain had been the winter range for Frederick James Cobabe's sheep.
 Between 1902 and 1948, Cobabe accumulated land around Eden and improved its previous poor land management.
-The area has been called "one of the best-managed watersheds in the Wasatch Mountains".

 Cobabe's son Alvin bought his father's livestock company (with its 8,000 acres) in 1948, and later acquired adjacent properties.
 When he opened Powder Mountain on February 19, 1972, he owned 14,000 acres.

 During the resort's first season, the Sundown lift was the only one in operation.
 The area was illuminated for night skiing, a ski school was established, and food was prepared on an outdoor barbecue.
 The main and Sundown lodges and the Timberline lift were added during the 1972–73 season.

 Alvin Cobabe sold Powder Mountain in 2006 to Western American Holdings.
 The resort remained under the same management team, led by Aleta Cobabe (Alvin's daughter) during the 2006–07 season.
-It was purchased by Summit, an event-hosting group, in 2013.
+It was purchased by Summit Series, an event-hosting group, in 2013.
+Reed Hastings, co-founder of Netflix and homeowner at Powder, acquired Powder Mountain 2023 and assumed his current role as CEO & Chairman.